 This is a really odd dance in the eCeilidh repertoire.
 The feel is more French / Breton than English but if you ask people teaching French / Breton, they say "Weaving in and out?
 That's not French, that's Scottish or English"

 Nevertheless, the roots are from a collection called Orchésographie by Thionot Arbeau (pseudonym and anagram of 'Jehan Tabourot') dated 1588. and while the weaving in and out isn't part of the Branle des Chevaux, it is part of the dance one page further in the book, the Branle de la Montarde.
-(If you are wanting a description of the original mimed branle, check the Branle des Chevaux references)

 The Horse's Brawl danced as part of the eCeilidh repertoire dates from the Albion Band's reconstruction when John Sothcott joined the band in the mid 1970's.
 He bought the Horse's Branle tune with him and the Ashley Hutchings and Albion's caller Eddie Upton fitted a dance, the Branle de la Montarde, to it (cf details from the Albion band).

 The dance is different from normal eCeilidh fare in that you won't find the feet doing anything 'naturally English'.
 The dance does not work if you try to fit steps, skip steps, step hops or the other options from 'English Country Dance'.
 If the feet, however, have done a little French or Breton then they know.

 Eight is the right number although it can be done with one more or less.
 Not having 8 means that there has to be some hurrying or dawdling in time with the music

 The horseshoe moves round in a circle - or to describe it better the eight people are in a line facing in, holding hands and the person on the leftmost end of the line, the 'number one', gradually pulls the line round.